 A neutral density filter is pretty simple.
 All it does is darken the image by a certain number of stops.
 For instance, a 10 stop neutral density filter drops the amount of light entering the lens by 10 full stops.
-The reason it is called a neutral density filter is because it is not supposed to do anything else to the image other than reduce the brightness of the light.
-In other words it is supposed to be totally neutral with no warming, cooling, or other affects to color.
-In practice almost all ND filters affect the colors of things likes skies in varying ways.
+The reason it is called a neutral density filter is that it is not supposed to do anything else to the image other than reducing the brightness of the light.
+In other words it is supposed to be totally neutral with no warming, cooling, or other effects to color.
+In practice, almost all ND filters affect the colors of things likes skies in varying ways.

 Neutral density filters are commonly supplied as threaded filters that screw onto the front of your lens.
 They are manufactured to specific common sizes that are used by lens manufacturers.
 You will need to check your lens to determine the size of the front threads on your lens, usually expressed in millimeters.